mosra/magnum-website/content/blog/guest-posts/dart-integration.rst

 -----------------------------

 However, most of the interesting things happen in the Cartesian 6D space.
-This is the space where the end-effector of our manipulator leaves in.
+This is the space where the end-effector of our manipulator lives in.
 Moreover, this is the space where most of the real world tasks can be very intuitively described.
 For this reason, we call it the task-space.

 `Jacobian`_